lortordermur/mcserveme/README.md

 **I think that the color scheme looks a bit plain.**

 Don’t despair, MCServeMe features support for a custom `dialogrc`.
-First you need to tell `dialog` to create a file with color definitions and some general settings:
+First you need to delete the auto-generated file `~/.config/MCServeMe/colors` and tell `dialog` to create a default configuration with color definitions and some general settings:

 `dialog --create-rc ~/.config/MCServeMe/colors`